 Free Influencer Contract Template — EU & UK Compliant (2026)

 Generate a free influencer contract template, EU & UK compliant for 2026.
-Includes the 11 mandatory clauses of France's Loi 2023-451 and the Décret 2025-1137 €1,000-rule, adapted to 13 EU markets plus UK (Germany's UWG, Spain's RD 444/2024, Italy's TUSMA, etc.).
-Downloadable as PDF, no signup, no watermark — ready to sign after your lawyer's review.
+Includes the mandatory terms of France's Loi 2023-451 (Article 8) and the Décret 2025-1137 €1,000-rule, adapted to 13 EU markets plus UK (Germany's UWG, Spain's RD 444/2024, Italy's TUSMA, etc.).
+Downloadable as PDF, no signup, no watermark, ready to sign after your lawyer's review.

 Updated 2026-05-17Sources citedFree · no signupReviewed by Ghassen Daoud